You’re wondering if you’re normal or broken

 The transition from occasional to chronic

 This shift doesn’t happen overnight.
-Research on emotion regulation as a transdiagnostic factor shows how avoidance-based coping works: when delaying a task temporarily relieves uncomfortable emotions, the brain encodes delay as a “solution” [7].
+A transdiagnostic model of emotion regulation proposes how avoidance-based coping works: when delaying a task temporarily relieves uncomfortable emotions, the brain encodes delay as a “solution” [6].
 Repeated cycles strengthen this association.
 A stressful period triggers increased procrastination, the stressor passes, but the avoidance behavior lingers because the brain has learned that avoiding tasks provides relief.
 Over time, the pattern generalizes from one trigger to multiple life domains.

 Three warning signs suggest the transition is underway.
 First, your procrastination persists after the original stressor has resolved.
 Second, you notice yourself delaying tasks in new areas where you previously didn’t struggle.
 Third, the emotional aftermath of procrastination – guilt, shame, self-criticism – has become a daily companion rather than an occasional visitor [6].